raul23/SimulRPi/docs/README_docs.rst

 * `SimulRPi GitHub`_: source code
 * `SimulRPi PyPI`_
-* `Darth-Vader-RPi`_: personal project using ``RPi.GPIO`` for activating a Darth Vader action figure with light and sounds and ``SimulRPi.GPIO`` as fallback if testing on a computer when no RPi available
+* `Darth-Vader-RPi`_: personal project using ``RPi.GPIO`` for activating a Darth Vader action figure with light and sounds and :mod:`SimulRPi.GPIO` as fallback if testing on a computer when no RPi available

 References